 The Epidemic of Concentration Problems in Adulthood

 Maybe it’s not a surprise that with all the noise and distractions that we see on a daily basis, that it’s getting harder and harder for adult Americans to focus and concentrate on one task at a time.
-It’s estimated that 11% of the United States population suffers from ADD and or ADHD.
-Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorders (ADD) are two terms for a common psychological disorder that is recognized by its symptoms.
-But is it just a label and diagnosis that is too often given out without proper scrutiny?
+It’s estimated that 11% of the United States population suffers from Attention Deficit Disorder (ADD) and or Attention Deficit Hyperactivity Disorder (ADHD).
+ADD and ADHD are two terms for a common psychological disorder that is recognized by its symptoms.
+But is it, as some suggest, a diagnosis that is too often given out without proper scrutiny?

-New terms like daily “bombing” are being created to define the overload of outside stimuli onto our brains — equivalent to 34 gigabytes (Gb) of information each day.
-That is enough to overwork a laptop in a week!
-Maybe many of us are simply just over stimulated and do not really have adult ADD or ADHD.
+New terms like "daily bombing” are being used to define the overload of outside stimuli onto our brains — equivalent to 34 gigabytes (Gb) of information each day.
+That is enough to overwork some laptops in a week!
+It's possible that some of us are simply over-stimulated and do not really have adult ADD or ADHD.
 Let’s look at the common symptoms of both ADD and ADHD and how they each relate to attention, impulsivity and/or hyperactivity.

-ADD and ADHD come from a combination of events, somewhat like a biological and circumstantial perfect storm.
+ADD and ADHD are usually the result of a combination of events, somewhat like a biological and circumstantial perfect storm.
 The combination of genes, brain wiring, and environment mix together resulting in what we now know as ADD and ADHD.
-For sure, our modern technological world and insta-buy social media scrolling habits do not help alleviate the risk factors from developing diagnosable adult ADD and ADHD.
-The way we have grown accustomed to consuming information and entertainment all the time is simply out of control for many.
+For sure, our modern technological world and social media scrolling habits do not help alleviate the risk factors of developing diagnosable adult ADD and ADHD.
+The way we have grown accustomed to consuming information and entertainment all the time is simply an overload for many.

 Attention Deficit Symptoms